 If a program is full, “Apply to Waitlist” will appear next to the program instead of “Select.”
 Clicking on that link allows a potential participant’s name to be put on a Waiting List for that program, however, the participant is not enrolled.
-Should space become available, staff will contact you using the information provided and to complete the registration process if participation is still desired.
+Should space become available, staff will contact you using the email address provided and to facilitate registration if participation is still desired.

 All refunds are subject to approval and a $20 processing fee.
 Full refunds, less the processing fee, may be given if requested prior to the first day of classes or with a doctor’s medical note.
 After the first day of classes has passed, only partial refunds will be considered.
 Refunds may take 2-3 weeks to be processed.
 Refunds or credits will not be given after the conclusion of a program.

-- Most hockey programs require full equipment.
-Click the button below for Hockey Equipment guidelines.
+- Bruins FUNdamentals and Adult Hockey programs require full equipment.
+Click below for Hockey Equipment guidelines.

 - FMC FS Club Group Class skaters should have their own skates.